-Contactless is the buzzword these days for grocery, cooking, and essentials commodity distribution, as well as dining.
-As the industry considers the problems of the future, casual dinners and big events have both faded away, at least for the time being.
+Contactless is the buzzword these days for grocery, cooking, and essential commodity distribution, as well as dining.
+However, as the industry considers the future problems, casual dinners and big events have both faded away, at least for the time being.

 The nation will need a safe and sanitary food ordering and dining experience after the lockdown, leading us to develop a “Contactless In-store Ordering” system for restaurants and hotels.

 The point-of-sale technology is useful to eliminate the need for physical contact with menus, staff, bills, and cash during the ordering process.
 POS technology is becoming more advanced.
 In certain POS systems, such as Online Dining, customers can access a digital menu, place orders, and proceed to checkout.
 That brings us to the next feature of restaurant-related technologies on our list.